 1.6 Terminal Leads: Added a note, “If the machine has a service factor, the terminal leads should be rated for the service factor current.”
 This is the practice used by many motor manufacturers.
 For example, if a motor had a full load current rating of 100 amps and a service factor of 1.15, the approximate service factor current would be 115 amps, and the lead wire size would be based on the 115 amp value.

-2.5.1 Rotating Elements: The sentence, “The outer diameter of the rotating element laminations should be true and concentric with the bearing journals to within 0.001” (0.025 mm) for two-pole and 0.005” (0.013 mm) for other machines,” has been replaced with, “The runout of the rotating element core outside diameter relative to the bearing journals should not exceed 5 percent of the average radial air gap, or 0.003” (0.08 mm), whichever is the smaller value.”
+2.5.1 Rotating Elements: The sentence, “The outer diameter of the rotating element laminations should be true and concentric with the bearing journals,” has been replaced with, “The runout of the rotating element core outside diameter relative to the bearing journals should not exceed 5 percent of the average radial air gap, or 0.003” (0.08 mm), whichever is the smaller value.”
 The new text is independent of the number of poles in a machine and is in line with tolerances used by motor manufacturers.

 3.1.2 Thermal Protectors or Sensors: The former clause 3.9 has been added for clarity.
 It states, “Replacement thermostats, resistance temperature detectors (RTDs), thermocouples and thermistors should be identical with or equivalent to the originaldevices in electrical and thermal characteristics and placed at the same locations in the winding.
 Thermal protectors or sensors should be removed or omitted only with customer consent and documented in the repair record.”
 The reason for moving the text of 3.9 into 3.12 was to have the topic of thermal protectors and sensors addressed in one clause.
 Since 3.9 was deleted, the remaining clauses of Section 3 beginning with former clause 3.10 were renumbered.